-Hurricane Irene caused major flood devastation up and down the East Coast.
-The flooding especially in Vermont and Western Mass caused devastation that hasn’t been seen in recent history.
-On top of that, the rains that followed about a week later caused even more damage from Pennsylvania to Maryland.
+When a heavy rain storm or hurricane hits, there can be severe damage.
+Hurricanes Irene and Sandy caused major flood devastation up and down the East Coast.
+The flooding caused by Irene in Vermont and Western Massachusetts caused devastation that hadn't been seen in recent history.
+Lack of freqency doesn't mean that it can't happen, and you need to be prepared.
+On top of that, the rains that followed about a week after the hurricane caused even more damage from Pennsylvania to Maryland.
 These were “100 year floods” that don’t happen frequently, which also can make it easier for some to rationalize why they might not need to have protection since it’s not that common.

 - Homeowners are 4 times more likely to sustain a loss from a flood than a fire.

 - 25 percent of all flood insurance claims are filed in low- to moderate-risk areas.

 Here are some common questions that we get about floods:

 Q. Does my homeowner, condo or renter policy cover floods?

 A. No. It is specifically excluded from these policies.
 You must purchase separate flood insurance.
 Flood insurance coverage is limited.
 Often the amount you can purchase is less than the amount you have purchased under your home insurance; however, in a flood situation, some coverage is better than no coverage.